captjt/hermes/README.md

 [As of 4-28-2017]: Will be working on refactoring this full package.
 Will be a more idiomatic version.
 This was something initially to learn more about Go and web crawling/scraping.

+I will add more examples of how to use the newer refactor as well.

 ---

 ![Hermes](https://github.com/jtaylor32/hermes/blob/master/docs/static_files/power-to-the-masses.png "Hermes Logo")